ImErvin/SecretMessage/README.md

 1. #### Webapp Description
   SecretMessage was developed as a project for a Third Year Software Development Module, **Data Representation and Querying**.

-  SecretMessage's aim is to provides a service for creating confidential messages that are encrypted and decrypted on the client side.
+  SecretMessage's aim is to provide a service for creating confidential messages that are encrypted and decrypted on the client side.
   It allows users to generate a URL for a message that they have created.
-This URL will then be used to access and decrypt the message they have provided.
+This URL will then be used to access and decrypt the message.

 2. #### Webapp Developers
   | Name          | GitHub Username | Student ID  |